Oklahoma Territorial Plaza

 info@okterritory.org

-The buildings of the Oklahoma Territorial Plaza are open Memorial Day through Labor Day on Saturdays 10 a.m. to 4 p.m. and Sundays 1 to 4 p.m.
+The buildings of the Oklahoma Territorial Plaza are open Memorial Day through Labor Day on Saturdays from 1 to 4 p.m.
 Group tours are available year round by calling David Sasser at (405) 547-2411.

 The Oklahoma Territorial Plaza is a six acre park located at 750 N. Main Street, just south of the intersection of Highway 33/US 177.
 It is a joint project of the City of Perkins, the Perkins Community Foundation, and the Oklahoma Territorial Plaza Trust.
 The Plaza incorporates many methods to interpret and exhibit the history, culture, and art of our community and the evolution of Oklahoma Territory and Indian Territory into the State of Oklahoma.